 On July 7, 1923, the Orange County school board met at McDade's Garage to select a new school site in the Cedar Grove area.
 The school board also met with architect Henri Colvin Lithicum (at the Lowe's Grove School site in Durham) to discuss design plans for the new school and employ him to create a set of plans.
 Sam Johnson was hired as the contractor.

-The original eight-room section of the school was built in 1924 on property purchased from the McDade family.
+The original eight-room section of the school was built in 1924 on property purchased from Carl C. McDade.
 The school was named after former NC Governor Charles B. Aycock.
 It was a segregated school and only white students were allowed to attend.

 View north west, late 1924 (via Mac McDade, from Aycock High School's Facebook page)

 View south west, July 1952 (photo via The News of Orange)